 Mr. Winston’s previous experience as a consultant for Accenture, designing and programming computer systems, provides business and technical background applicable to many of his cases.

-Intellectual Property Litigation: patent infringement, trade secret and other intellectual property litigation on behalf of software and hardware developers, biotechnology companies, and telecommunications providers.
+Complex Intellectual Property Disputes: patent infringement, trade secret and other intellectual property litigation on behalf of software and hardware developers, biotechnology companies and telecommunications providers.

-Complex Commercial Litigation: complex business litigation, contract and licensing disputes, business torts, and other commercial litigation involving both technical and non-technical matters.
+Complex Trial & Appellate Litigation: complex business litigation, contract and licensing disputes, business torts, and other commercial litigation involving both technical and non-technical matters.

 Intellectual Property Litigation

 - Defending Google in patent infringement action related to LEDs in the Nexus 7 and Nexus 10 tablets.
 Lexington Luminance v.
 Google, D Mass

 - Counsel to Momenta Pharmaceuticals in multiple patent infringement actions to enforce patents to novel methods for processing low molecular weight heparins.
 Momenta v.
 Teva, D Mass; Momenta v.
 Amphastar, D Mass

 - Counsel to ECRM in action for patent infringement, trade secret misappropriation, Lanham Act claims, and other common law tort claims.
 Market Track v.
 ECRM, ND Ill

 - Represented AvePoint in action for alleged trade secret misappropriation and contract breaches related to database management software.
 AvePoint v.
 Janalent, DNJ